 Assignments must be turned in on the due date at the beginning of class.
 In other words, if you are late to class, your homework will be counted LATE.
 Late assignments will lose a letter grade (i.e. 10 points) for each day that they are late; this includes days between classes-weekends count as two days.
+Assignments more than a week late will not be accepted.
 All quizzes and exams must be taken on the scheduled date and time; make-up exams will only be given with a doctor's note or a letter from the Student Affairs Division.
 It is your responsibility to understand all aspects of the Attendance policy, and to keep track of your absences should they pile up.
 I will not necessarily give you any warning if you are approaching or at the limit.